Granada, Spain

 Granada

 Located at the foot of the Sierra Nevada mountains in Spain’s southernmost region of Andalucia, Granada was the last stronghold of the Spanish Moors and the brilliance of Moorish spirit and culture endures in the city today.
-A tour of Granada is filled with Unesco World heritage site visits such as The Alhambra, the palace fortress of the Nasrid sultans, is the heart and soul of Granada and one of Spain’s most popular tourist attractions.
+A tour of Granada is filled with UNESCO World Heritage Sites visits such as The Alhambra, the palace fortress of the Nasrid sultans, is the heart and soul of Granada and one of Spain’s most popular tourist attractions.
 With its magnificent palaces and gardens, the Alhambra is an unmissable sight but the city itself also has a lot on offer including buzzing cafes and restaurants, vibrant tapas bars, a bustling Jewish quarter and funky street art.
 For travellers with Odyssey the Granada city tour is regarded as a highlight of visiting Spain as they pass from Granada to Cordoba.

 History of Granada